 Riding is so much more than just physiotherapy.
 Horses are natural animal therapists, with huge empathy; they also give their riders access to the outdoors and nature, in our beautiful woodland; the opportunity to learn a skill – and take part in sport – boosts resilience and confidence.
 All this in a friendly, accepting environment and with the opportunity to make like-minded and often life-long friends.

 Non Disabled Riding

-Bristol Horse Riding provides lessons for riders age 8 and above.
-Beginners lessons are limited, most lessons are for riders who can work in trot.
+Avon Riding School provides lessons for riders age 7 and above.
 We have an indoor and outdoor school, a full set of show jumps and extensive hacking.
-Group lessons have a maximum of 7 riders.
+Group lessons have a maximum of 6 riders.
 We have a full size simulator to work on specific areas of improvement.

 We welcome enquiries from anyone who would like to know more about our work.
-Why not contact us or, better still, drop in for a coffee and chat in our café and see for yourself the amazing work that the charity undertakes.
+Why not contact us and see for yourself the amazing work that the charity undertakes.

 Beyond The Gait

 During the Covid pandemic The Avon Centre developed a new, non-ridden, Wellbeing activity working with a small team of rescue Shetland ponies to support people's emotional health.
 This allows people access not only to equine facilitated learning, but also to the beneficial effects being in nature in over 100 acres of woodlands and pastures.

 Andy worked in Technology and has a working knowledge of SEND Children and RDA Riding.
 He has been involved with the Centre for over ten years and has recently joined the board of trustees.

 Sylvia Vincent has a wide variety of experience working with charities which is extremely beneficial to the Centre.
 Sylvia is very familiar with the Centre as her daughter started her Paralympic journey here at the Centre when she was 4 years old.